-- Choose the right trowel.
-Outdoor patio tiles are set using notched trowels, available at most home improvement stores.
+It's important that you choose the right trowel—outdoor patio tiles are set using notched trowels, available at most home improvement stores.
 Use a trowel with notches that are appropriate for the units you are setting.
 The larger the tile, the larger the notch you need.
 A 12-foot by 12-foot outdoor patio tile needs to be set with at least a 1/4-inch notch trowel.

-- Take the tile back up.
-I know, you just put it down, but you need to check the coverage of the thinset on the tile.
+- Take the tile up: You just put it down, but you need to check the coverage of the thinset on the tile.
 If there isn't enough coverage, the installation won't last.
 Almost all of the back of the outdoor patio tile should be covered with thinset.
 If not, you need a trowel with a larger notch.

 - Re-set the outdoor patio tile.

 - Set the next tile: Set the next tile using your grid as a guide.
 If you didn't make a grid you can use spacers, small plastic dividers used to equally space tiles from each other.
 With tile spacers, the joints between tiles will all be the same size, but without a grid it is easy to get off course and not run your tiles in a straight line.

 - Continue setting your outdoor patio tiles.
 Continue this process until all the units are laid.
 You will almost certainly need to cut some of the units.
 For instructions, see How to Cut Tile at the bottom of this article.

 Tile Setting Tips

 It's a simple task to set tile, but there are several tricks to make it easier.
 Applying the following tips will help you achieve great results: